protontypes/agile-development-methods-and-strategies/README.md

 <img src="img/Systems_Engineering_V_diagram.jpg" height="50%" width="50%">

+### Model Based Design or Model-based Systems Engineering

+Model-based design provides an efficient approach for establishing a common framework for communication throughout the design process while supporting the development cycle (V-model).

+The model-based design is significantly different from traditional design methodology.
+Rather than using complex structures and extensive software code, designers can use Model-based design to define plant models with advanced functional characteristics using continuous-time and discrete-time building blocks.
+These built models used with simulation tools can lead to rapid prototyping, software testing, and verification.[[7](https://en.wikipedia.org/wiki/Model-based_design)]

+Even if model-based systems engineering it is used for state-of-the-art engineering for multiple safety related product today it is uncommen to use in complex robotic development.
+Some reasons for that can be found here: [[8](https://en.wikipedia.org/wiki/Model-based_design#Disadvantages_of_MBD)]

 ### SCRUM

 SCRUM is a agile method for project management.
-It consists out of a process and and a mindset based on the Agile Manifesto [[7](https://agilemanifesto.org/principles.html)]:
+It consists out of a process and and a mindset based on the Agile Manifesto [[9](https://agilemanifesto.org/principles.html)]:

 > Individuals and interactions over processes and tools
 > Working software over comprehensive documentation